fengboyue/jsdk/docs/en/jsfx.md

-JS FaceX, its short name is jsfx, is a set of widgets provided by JSDK.
+JS FaceX its short name is <b>JSFX</b>, is a set of widgets provided by JSDK.
 > The JSFX widgets require the browser to support CSS3.
 >
 > The JSFX library depends on jQuery(v3.2.1+) and Bootstrap(v4+).